menu

 Demographics

-The percentage of adults in Hope who are college-educated is close to the national average for all communities of 21.84%: 17.45% of the adults in Hope have a bachelor's degree or advanced degree.
+The education level of Hope citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.45% of adults 25 and older in Hope have a college degree.

 Hope is an extremely ethnically-diverse town.
 The people who call Hope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hope residents report their race to be White, followed by Asian.
 Hope also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.35% of the town’s residents.
 Important ancestries of people in Hope include English, Irish, German, Italian, and Greek.